arm-university/Rapid-Embedded-Education-Kit/Materials/Module_8/README.md

 # 1 Introduction

 # 1.1	Lab overview
+We have already met Timers in previous module 6 (Interrupts).
+Hardware timers underpin the `Ticker` and `Timeout` types as well are RTOS scheduling (see module 10).
+Hardware timers are also used with sequential code, and this is what we are going to look at here.

+`PwmOut` was also used back in module 7 as a way to generate a mean DC output.
+This is also underpinned by hardware timers.

 In this lab, we will design an audio player that will play a melody saved beforehand.
 The volume of the music as well as its speed can be controlled by two buttons.
 By the end of this lab you will get some insight and practical experience with the Mbed API for Timers and Tickers.

 # 2 Requirements